Ahmad Tejan Kabbah

-Alhaji Ahmad Tejan Kabbah (16 February 1932 – 13 March 2014) was a Sierra Leonean politician who served twice as the 3rd President of Sierra Leone, from 1996 to 1997 and again from 1998 to 2007.
+Alhaji Ahmad Tejan Kabbah (16 February 1932 – 13 March 2014) was a Sierra Leonean politician who served as the third President of Sierra Leone from 1996 to 1997 and from 1998 to 2007.
 An economist and attorney by profession, Kabbah spent many years working for the United Nations Development Programme.
 He retired from the United Nations and returned to Sierra Leone in 1992.